Skincare Trends of 2025

-Changing or moving in a general direction is the very definition of a trend, and if you’re like us, then you also probably like to keep your eyes on what’s going on in the beauty-sphere.
-The thing is, many beauty skincare trends have a tendency to get huge super quick… and then suddenly disappear just as quickly as they came.
+Changing or moving in a general direction is the very definition of a trend, and if you’re like us, then you also probably like to keep your eyes on what’s going on in the beauty sphere.
+The thing is, many beauty skincare trends in the skincare industry tend to get huge super quick… and then suddenly disappear just as quickly as they came.

 Because of that, we wanted to go ahead and turn our focus onto some of the trends that we believe have the potential to be long-lasting and have ongoing staying power.
 After all, we’re looking at trends here, not fads.
 We want to make sure that they’re sustainable and know that they’re actually worth it.